BlockchainCommons/BCSwiftSecureComponents/Docs/0-INTRODUCTION.md

 ## Algorithms

 The algorithms that Secure Components currently incorporates are listed below.
-The components include provisions for the future inclusion of additional algorithms and methods.
+The future-proofing of Secure Components also allows for the future inclusion of additional algorithms and methods.

 * **Organization:** Suites
 * **Data Size:** 256 Bit